Published Jul 20, 2022

 • Immunotherapy is a form of cancer treatment that helps the immune system fight cancer.
 It can be used in tandem with other cancer treatments.

 • Does original Medicare cover cancer treatments?
 Yes, so long as it is deemed to be medically necessary.
 This includes immunotherapy.
-Medicare Advantage plans will also cover
+Medicare Advantage plans will also cover immunotherapy treatment.

-• Medicare supplement insurance may help with out-of-pocket costs associated with cancer treatment such as deductibles, coinsurance, and copays.
+• Medicare supplement insurance may help with out-of-pocket costs associated with cancer treatment, such as deductibles, coinsurance, and copays.

 Man holding his hand on a friend's back